 The most effective ways that dogs cool down and regulate their temperature is through panting and sweating.
 These things help your four-legged friend maintain a normal body temperature for dogs.

-Panting is also very effective, which is why you may notice your dog experiencing excessive panting more when he's outside, even when he's not exerting energy.
+Panting is very effective, which is why you may notice your dog experiencing excessive panting more when he's outside, even when he's not exerting energy.

-The Risks of Your Dog Overheating
+The Risks of Dog Overheating

 The first and most common risk of overheating is dehydration.
-Dehydration can affect every system of their body, and as they lose water through sweating, panting, and drooling, that water needs to be replenished to avoid the dangerous symptoms of dehydration.
+Dehydration can affect every system of their body, and as they lose water through sweating, panting, and drooling, that water needs to be replenished to avoid the dangerous symptoms of dog dehydration.

 The more time your dog spends outside in the blistering heat, the more likely he is to overheat.
 Overheating raises their internal body temperature, and if they cannot lower their temperature through panting or sweating, serious conditions, like heat stroke, can occur.